bigomics/omicsplayground-doc/modules/mod4_DEGSs.rst

 Markers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The **Markers** tab contains a series of plots showing the expression levels of the tested genes in the dataset samples as a colored t-SNE plot in red (highly expressed) and light grey (low expressed).
+The **Markers** tab contains a series of plots (under *Markers plot*) showing the expression levels of the tested genes in the dataset samples as a colored t-SNE plot in red (highly expressed) and light grey (low expressed).
 The first figure shows the single-sample enrichment of your signature list in red (upregulation) and blue (downregulation).

 .. figure:: figures_v3/test_markers.png
     :align: center